-Professor Post is currently Division Chair for the Careers Division of the Academy of Management.
-She is Associate Editor, Journal of Management Studies and on the Editorial Review Board of Journal of Business Ethics.
+Professor Post is past Chair for the Careers Division of the Academy of Management.
+She is Associate Editor, Journal of Management Studies and on the Editorial Review Boards of Journal of Business Ethics and Career Development International.

 - Cardon, Post, & Forster.
 2017.
 Team entrepreneurial passion: Its emergence and influence in new venture teams.
 Academy of Management Review.
 42(2): 283-305.